schebz/MouseWont/README.md

 ## License

 This project is for demonstration purposes only.
-The mathematical formulas have been derived into new alternate enhanced algorithms for this objective.
+The mathematical formulas have been derived into new, alternate, enhanced algorithms for this objective.